Menstruation emoji could help stop the stigma of periods

 "Not talking about periods is having a huge impact on girls around the world," Plan International UK says on its website.
 "It's making them feel ashamed of their bodies, affecting their sense of self-worth and leaving them without the knowledge they need when they get their period."

-In fact, Plan International UK research this year found that half of British women aged 18-34 surveyed said a period emoji would make it easier for them to talk about their periods with friends.
+In fact, Plan International UK's research this year found that half of British women age 18 to 34 surveyed said a period emoji would make it easier for them to talk about their periods with friends.

-Plan International created a few possible period emojis, including a red uterus, a calendar month with blood drops, blood drops with faces and even bloody underpants (which ended up being one of the more popular designs discussed on the charity's website.)
+Plan International created a few possible period emoji, including a red uterus, a calendar month with blood drops, blood drops with faces and even bloody underwear (which ended up being one of the more popular designs discussed on the nonprofit's website.)

-Even though Unicode Consortium (the official body that manages emojis worldwide) has yet to approve any of the designs for the next rollout of new emojis for 2019, the most likely image to be approved would probably be that of a happy-faced blood droplet, which could also do double duty as an emoji for giving blood.
+Even though Unicode Consortium, the official body that manages emoji worldwide, has yet to approve any of the designs for the next rollout of new emoji for 2019, the most likely image to be approved would probably be that of a happy-faced blood drop, which could also do double duty as an emoji for giving blood.

 "We still love our period pants -- a lot," Plan International UK posted on its website.
 "But we think the best way to get a period emoji now is to ask the Unicode Consortium for our blood drop to be included instead."

-Last month, Plan International UK joined forces with GiveBlood NHS charity and submitted the emoji of the happy blood drop to Unicode Consortium.
+Last month, Plan International UK joined forces with GiveBlood NHS and submitted the emoji of the happy blood drop to Unicode Consortium.

 "2019 may be the year we can finally talk about periods using emojis," Plan International tweeted last month.
 "The blood drop has been submitted to the official list by @PlanUK and @GiveBloodNHS #WorldEmojiDay #PeriodEmoji."

-Unicode Consortium did not immediately respond to a request for a comment regarding the period emoji designs.
+Unicode Consortium didn't immediately respond to a request for a comment.

-While Plan International continues its campaign for a menstruation emoji, the charity also plans to raise money to help support young women around the world who don't have access to menstrual products.
+While Plan International continues its campaign for a menstruation emoji, the charity also plans to raise money to help young women around the world who don't have adequate access to menstrual products.

 Culture: Your hub for everything from film and television to music, comics, toys and sports.